-The term “soiree” immediately connotes references to the famous gatherings hosted in Paris by Gertrude Stein (1874-1946), where she entertained the likes of Pablo Picasso, George Braque, Ernest Hemingway, and F. Scott Fitzgerald.
+The term “soiree” immediately references the famous gatherings Gertrude Stein hosted in Paris (1874-1946), where she entertained the likes of Pablo Picasso, George Braque, Ernest Hemingway, and F. Scott Fitzgerald.

 Behind the Scenes

 Sanders explained that in tonight’s virtual space, we shall experience a “behind-and-in-the-scenes” showing of work of the past year and previews of what is to come in the development of ERC’s Radio Drama Series.
 He drew attention to ERC productions, including one themed on the life of Frederick Douglas, Jules Verne: From the Earth to the Moon, and Tchaikovsky: None but the Lonely Heart.
 He emphasized the critical role of music in these dramatic productions as part of the aural composition of voice, character, drama, and prose.